-Change processes sometimes get a bit too overly complicated.
-And what tends to happen when you get too into the processes is you forget to involve your stakeholders enough.
-So what can you do to make the Change process easier for everyone?
+Change management processes sometimes become overly complicated.
+When you get too caught up in the process, you tend to forget to involve your stakeholders and end users.
+So what can you do to make your change management process easier for everyone?

 In my experience, a lot of change processes fall short before they really start, simply because it's hard to get started.
-And the most tell-tale symptom of this situation tends to be overestimating what your end-users understand and not.
+And the most tell-tale symptom of this situation tends to be overestimating what your end-users understand and what they don't understand.

 Avoid excessive bureaucracy

-Similarly, the idea of filling in a form before you can do something is fine; they’re a nice way to capture everything relevant you need to get started so you don’t waste your time.
-But if you expect somebody to fill in a 5+ page document (13 pages is the worst I’ve seen, personally.) and attend 2 meetings to request something mundane, something is up.
+Similarly, the idea of filling in a form before you can do something is fine; forms are a nice way to capture everything you need to get started so you don’t waste your time.
+But if you expect somebody to fill in a 5+ page document (13 pages is the worst I’ve seen, personally) and attend 2 meetings to request something mundane, something is up.

 When drawing up paperwork, for each element ask yourself this: in what scenario will this be useful during or after this change?

-Ultimately, the most important principle to follow: is this part of the process practical for somebody who has a lot of other stuff they need to be doing?
-Making a conscious effort not to punish your end users for requesting things will help steer your change process in the right direction—towards simplicity.
+Ultimately, it's most important to ask yourself: is this part of the process practical for somebody who has a lot of other stuff they need to be doing?
+Making a conscious effort not to punish your end users for requesting things will help steer your change process in the right direction – towards simplicity.

 Communicate efficiently – and not too much

-There's a lot to keep track of during even a simple change process.
-And a lot of moving parts which need to be addressed in detail.
-But even after your team have gotten your heads around how the change process is supposed to be implemented, a common error is to expect your end users to know everything you know as well.
+There's a lot to keep track of during even the most simple change management process.
+But even after your team have gotten their heads around how the change management process is supposed to be implemented, a common error is to expect your stakeholders to know everything you know as well.

 Most commonly, though, they don't.
-You have identified who your stakeholders are, so make sure to keep them up to date during the process, but in a way where they understand what's going on (i.e. not too much jargon).
+You have identified who your stakeholders are, so make sure to keep them up to date during the process, but in a way where they understand what's going on (i.e. without using too much jargon).
 But don't get too eager.
-Only update if you have an actual update and let them know that no news is good news.
+Only update your stakeholders if you have an actual update and let them know that no news is good news.

 Let everyone know what changed

-When the Change complete - or nearing completion - are you communicating this efficiently?
-Remember that it's not just the nearest stakeholders that need to know about the change, but everyone that is affected by the change.
+When the change is complete – or nearing completion – are you communicating this efficiently?
+Remember that it's not just the nearest stakeholders that need to know about the change – everyone who's affected by the change needs to know, too.

-And of course, the bigger impact it has, the more formal the information and roll-out process should be.
+And of course, the bigger the impact of the change, the more formal the information and roll-out process should be.
 But how?
-Again it's about clear communication and managing expectations.
-An email - or other form of communication - with helpful instructions and clear answers to "why did we do this" and "how did we do this" will be very appreciated.
+Again, it's about clear communication and managing expectations.
+An email – or any other form of communication – with helpful instructions and clear answers to "why did we do this" and "how did we do this" will be very appreciated.
 And as a bonus, it will pre-empt some follow up questions and potential criticism.